 Animal STEM for Kids in Kindergarten and Primary

 Can you build a home for your animal and make sure that it is sealed all around?
-This was the challenge that I gave to my children.
-If you are looking for a creative activity to do with your kids at home or in a classroom, this animal STEM for kids activity will keep them busy, and learning.
+Kids love animal STEM activities and this challenge was no exception.
+If you are looking for a creative activity to do with your kids at home or in a classroom, this animal STEM for kids challenge will keep them busy, and learning.

-STEM activities involve Science, Technology, Engineering and Math mixed into a hands-on learning activity.
+STEM activities involve Science, Technology, Engineering and/or Math mixed into a hands-on learning activity.
 STEM activities for kids can create a love for science, creating and building.
+For a huge collection of STEM activities, visit 45+ STEM challenge ideas for kids.

 These activities have become very popular with kids and they are perfect for a hands-on activity that promotes creativity, trial and error, and perseverance.